BAPPAYNE/TeleTrack/README.md

-# TeleTrack
+# WatchHound

-TeleTrack monitors Telegram channels for specific keywords in channel descriptions and message content.
+WatchHound monitors Telegram channels for specific keywords in channel descriptions and message content.
 It uses the Telethon library to interact with Telegram's API and stores relevant data in SQLite databases.

 ## Features